wirc-sjsu/firebench/docs/tutorials/change_fuel_model_ros.md

 ---
 layout: default
-title: How to Personalize the Fuel Model
+title: How to Use Fuel Models
 parent: Tutorials
 nav_order: 1
 ---

-# How to Personalize the Fuel Model
+# How to Use Fuel Models

-This guide will walk you through the steps to personalize a fuel model in the FireBench library.
-Personalizing your fuel model allows you to adapt the default settings to better match the specific conditions and characteristics of your study area.
+This guide will walk you through the steps to use fuel models in the FireBench library.
+You can either use a default fuel model or create and use a custom one.
+Specify the name of the model in `fuel_model_name`.
+If a path to a directory containing a custom fuel model JSON file is specified in `local_path_json_fuel_db`, then `FireBench` will search for the file in the given path before searching within the package database.

 ## Overview

-Personalizing a fuel model involves:
+Using a fuel model involves:
 1. Understanding the default fuel model structure.
-2. Creating a custom fuel model.
+2. Using a default fuel model in the workflow.
-3. Integrating the custom fuel model into FireBench.
+3. Creating a custom fuel model.
-4. Validating the custom fuel model.
+4. Using a custom fuel model in the workflow.

-## Prerequisites

-Before you begin, ensure you have the following:
-- Installed FireBench library.
-- Basic understanding of fire modeling concepts.
-- Access to relevant fuel data for your specific use case.

 ## Step 1: Understanding the Default Fuel Model Structure

-Firebench contains some default fuel models.
+FireBench includes several default fuel models.
 The fuel models distributed within the package are listed [here](../content.md).

-### Default Fuel Model management
+### Default Fuel Model Management

-The fuel models are stored as a JSON metedata file and a CSV data file.
-The CSV data file contains one header containing the name of the variables, and the data as each row represents a fuel class
-The metadata file contains information fuel model variables.
+The fuel models are stored as a JSON metadata file and a CSV data file.
+The CSV data file contains a header with variable names, and each row represents a fuel class.
+The metadata file contains information about fuel model variables.
 For example, the `Anderson13` fuel model is composed of the `Anderson13.json` metadata file:

 ```json
 {